Zimbabwean charged over killing of Cecil the lion

 While Bronkhorst appeared in court in Zimbabwe, Palmer, who is accused of killing Cecil with a bow and arrow, was being pilloried on the Internet, with many people wishing him dead.

 "This is disgusting.
-I hope you get thrown in a cage with hungry lions," Julie Lu wrote on the Facebook page of his dental practice.
+I hope you get thrown in a cage with hungry lions," Julie Lu wrote on the Facebook page of his dental practise.

 Palmer said on Tuesday he had hired professional guides who secured hunting permits and deeply regretted taking the lion.
 He added that he had not been contacted by authorities in Zimbabwe or the United States and would assist in any inquiries.